thindil/nish/README.md

 specific environment variables presented above.
 They work only with the standard environment variables.
 To manage the shell's specific environment variables use subcommands of the `variable` command.

+#### Other features

+* Simple Tab completion for commands with names of files and directories relative to the current directory

 ### How to install